haywardgg/DayZSA_VIP_Loadouts/README.md

 Pro Tip: Fork this repository so you can edit and track your own changes (top right Fork icon)

-Merge file (advanced method): https://github.com/haywardgb/DayZSA_VIP_Loadouts/blob/main/init.c.merge

-OR, the easy way:
+Advanced users can simply use the merge files provided.

+Everyone else please use follow these instructions:

 1. Rename your existing missions `init.c` to `backup_init.c`
-2. Download the correct (missionName).init.c to your mission folder (same location as your old init.c).
+2. Download the correct `init.c` to your mission folder (same location as your old init.c).
-3. Rename `(missionName).init.c` to `init.c`
-4. Edit the file and add your VIP / Admin IDs to the appropriate array.
+3. Edit the file and add your VIP / Admin IDs to the appropriate array.
 They are clearly marked with comments.

 You can find your player ID by looking through your console and server logs for entries like this: